ecalder6/azure-gaming/README.md

     Your admin username, admin password, steam username, and steam password you provide in the Azure form will be stored as plain text in 2 instances:
     1. While the script is executing, they will be stored as plain-text in memory.
     2. To faciliate auto-login for the VM and for steam, the credentials will be stored as plain-text in registry.

+    Note that if you followed the manual installation instructions instead, your steam credentials will not be stored in plain-text (as they are not handled by the setup script at all).

     So you are safe as long as no malicious thrid-party is reading the VM memory during script exeuction or your registry.
 Now since the only way to remote desktop into your VM is through the admin account, the credentials should be pretty safe.

 * The deployment seems successful but my local steam client can't detect my VM?